Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Planar geometry and the cycle basis matrix for splines

-\begin{definition} A \defn{homogeneous} polynomial is one whose (nonzero) monomial terms all have the same degree.
+Under reasonable assumptions, the splines $\Spl(G,\ell)$ form a graded ring.
+For a graph $G=(V,E)$, we also denote by $V(G)=V$ its vertex set and by $E(G)=E$ its edge set if we want to emphasize the dependence on the graph. \begin{definition} A \defn{homogeneous} polynomial is one whose (nonzero) monomial terms all have the same degree.
 A \defn{homogeneous spline of degree $d$} is one for which $p(v)$ is either zero or a homogeneous polynomial of degree $d$ for every $v\in V(G)$.
 An edge-labeling $\ell \colon E(G) \rightarrow R$ is \defn{homogeneous} if $\ell(e)$ is a homogeneous polynomial for all $e \in E(G)$. \end{definition}

 The following is proven in~\cite{AMT.2021}.

 \begin{proposition} Suppose that $(G,\ell)$ is an edge-labeled graph.
 If $\ell(e)$ is a homogeneous polynomial for each edge $e \in E(G)$, then $\Spl(G,\ell)$ is a graded ring with homogeneous graded parts $\Spl_d(G,\ell)$. \end{proposition}